 ● Follow the news about COVID-19 on the CDC, WHO, and State Dept. pages and subscribe to their newsletters.

 ● CYA will also be sharing articles and announcements about Greece, so make sure you read all the emails we send you.

 What is CYA’s timeline for decisions?

-CYA’s fall ’21 semester is proceeding as scheduled.
-We expect that the winter intersession and spring 2022 semester will also run as scheduled.
+CYA’s winter 2022 Session is proceeding as scheduled.
+The spring 2022 semester will also run as scheduled.